 Observation 4: To avoid SIB1 reading of SCell one could provide either Scell SIB1 or e.g. cellAccessRelatedInfo part of SIB1 to the UE

-Another method is to to include explicit NPN idenity in the TMGI coding as then NW can always be sure regardless of scenario that UE has correct understanding of used identity.
+Another method is to to include explicit NPN identity in the TMGI coding as then NW can always be sure regardless of scenario that UE has correct understanding of used identity.
 This would also simplify the handling between gNBs as one could always rely on using explicit identity if needed.
 This way one could avoid any ambiquity about using plmn-Index if there is such a scenario.